 Lease prepayments represent the cost of land use rights in the People's Republic of China ("PRC").
-Land use rights are carried at cost and amortized on a straight-line basis over the period of rights of 50 years.
+Land use rights held by the Company are included in intangible assets, reclassified from property, plant and equipment.
+They are stated at cost and amortized on a straight-line basis over the period of rights of 30 years.